 Another effective way promote your business is to get referrals from other businesses that are satisfied with your service.
 Building such connections with like-minded businesses is a great way to offer your skillset to the exact clients you’re looking for.

-You can exchange your service from such businesses for the promotion of your own services on various ways, such as offering them a discount or free photo-shoot for an endorsement.
-For example, you can photograph family portraits for the owner of a store in exchange for letting you do a display in their business.
+You can exchange your service from such businesses for the promotion of your own services in various ways.
+Offering them a discount or free photo-shoot for an endorsement, for example.
+You can photograph family portraits for the owner of a store in exchange for letting you do a display in their business.
 If this process is mutually beneficial for both parties, it will be equally easy for one party to refer the other.

 Attend Portrait Photography Conferences and Events